-Fireflour Pizza is a Neapolitan-inspired pizzeria serving artisan pizza in a quaint and cozy atmosphere.
+Fireflour Pizza is a Neapolitan-inspired pizzeria serving artisan pizza in a quaint and casual atmosphere.
 The two-and-a-half-ton wood-fired oven embodies the fire, reaching temperatures of up to 900 degrees.
 The most important ingredient in the pizza dough is the flour; hence, the name Fireflour.

 The keyword at Fireflour Pizza is hand-crafted.
 The dough, made from scratch with Caputo 00 flour, ferments for 48 hours before topping it with pizza sauce made from organic Bianco DiNapoli plum tomatoes.
 Your choice of toppings includes local organic produce and La Quercia artisan meats.
 Finally, it’s topped with hand-stretched fresh Mozzarella and baked for 60 to 90 seconds, resulting in a soft, thin crust that is light and crispy.